jchristn/DependencyExample/README.md

 Application to show difficulty in using `AssemblyLoadContext`s in environments where the caller and callee have the same dependency but with different versions.

+Refer to Stack Overflow question here: https://stackoverflow.com/questions/78529536/assemblyloadcontext-and-dependency-resolving-when-assemblies-and-the-calling-app/78542909#78542909

 ## Overview

-This solution has three projects:
+This solution has three projects, each with separate version of `RestWrapper`:
-- `Runner` - console application, with dependency on RestWrapper 3.0.19
+- `Runner` - console application
-- `Module1` - class library, with dependency on RestWrapper 3.0.20
+- `Module1` - class library
-- `Module2` - class library, with dependency on RestWrapper 3.0.18
+- `Module2` - class library

 All three programs attempt to perform a RESTful call to the user-supplied URL, displaying the resultant HTTP status and content-length.